CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-the-MLAG-Service.md

 ### View All MLAG Events

-The Network Services|All MLAG Sessions card workflow and the `netq show events type mlag` command enable you to view all of the MLAG events in a designated time period.
+The Network Services|All MLAG Sessions card workflow and the `netq show events type mlag` command enable you to view all MLAG events in a designated time period.

 {{< tabs "TabID446" >}}